volny/HN-postbot/README.md

 ## Usage

+Needs Node 7.6.0 or newer because of await/async.

 Put your HN username and password in `secrets.js`.

 `node index.js --build-queue` scrapes and puts the resulting list of stories in `output/queue.json`